15 Famous Buildings In Paris, France

 La Sorbonne is a popular historic landmark that houses one of the oldest universities in the Western World, the College of Sorbonne or currently known as the University of Paris.
 The structure is named after Robert de Sorbon, chaplain and confessor of Louis IX and the college founder.

 Although the college has been around for centuries, the familiar building with a mix of neo-Renaissance, antique, and classical architectural styles was actually constructed in 1901.
 It was designed by architect Henri-Paul Nénot at the request of the former Minister of Education, Jules Ferry.
-Today, the historic building continues to attract tourists from around the world due to the structure’s architectural beauty.
+Today, this famous French building continues to attract tourists from around the world due to the structure’s architectural beauty.

 La Sorbonne